Kenya's Supreme Court upholds Ruto's narrow presidential win

 Now Kenyans wait to see whether any anger over the election will be channeled into the streets in a country with a history of sometimes deadly political violence.
 The election had one of the lowest turnouts in the country’s history of multiparty democracy, under 65%.

-The 77-year-old Odinga, who has pursued the presidency for a quarter-century, has indicated he would accept the court’s decision.
+The 77-year-old Odinga, who has pursued the presidency for a quarter-century, said he respected the court’s opinion but found it “incredible” that it rejected all claims and at times used “unduly exaggerated language.”
+He said he’ll announce his plans later for the “struggle for transparency, accountability and democracy.”

+The immediate reaction on the streets of Nairobi appeared to be calm.

+“It's very painful.
+We have accepted the court ruling and congratulate William Ruto.
+We just ask him to be the president of all people,” said John Okoth, a resident of the capital.
+“For Raila, it's time for him to rest after losing five times.”

 The 55-year-old Ruto, who had a bitter split with Kenyatta after Kenyatta made peace with Odinga to calm the 2017 election crisis, had appealed to Kenyans by portraying himself as a “hustler” from humble beginnings against the “dynasties” of Kenyatta and Odinga, whose fathers were Kenya’s first president and vice president.